 CONTROLLER SETUP GUIDES

-Microsoft and Sony’s own console pads, the Xbox One controller and the DualShock 4, set the standards by being the default, first-party options for the two most popular consoles, while third-party controllers tend to mimic them.
-In this case, the standard is the best: I haven't found a controller better than the DualShock 4 for PC gaming, though the wireless Xbox 360 controller is very close.
+Microsoft's Xbox One controller set the standards by being the default, first-party option for one of the most popular consoles, while third-party controllers tend to mimic that.
+In this case, the standard is the best: I haven't found a controller better than the Xbox One Elite Controller for PC gaming, though the Astro C40 TR controller is very close.

 Though I've done some testing with first-person shooters, I've largely ignored the genre.
 While it may be important for console gamers, we're almost always going to use WASD for any kind of shooter.
 That in mind, the games I primarily used for testing are the ones mentioned above:

-Ultra Street Fighter IV: I've put a lot of hours into SFIV with both controllers and fight sticks, so I know how it ought to feel.
-If I can't crush an AI opponent as Cammy, something isn't right.
+Mortal Kombat 11: I've put a lot of hours into MK11 with both controllers and fight sticks, so I know how it ought to feel.
+If I can't crush an AI opponent as Sub-Zero, something isn't right.

-Grid Autosport: I chose Grid primarily to test the analog sticks, which according to my preferences need three qualities: springy enough to quickly snap back to center, sensitive and resistant enough to make slight steering adjustments, and comfortably contoured so my thumbs aren't bloody stumps at the end of a few hours.
+Forza Motorsport: I chose Forza primarily to test the analog sticks, which according to my preferences need three qualities: springy enough to quickly snap back to center, sensitive and resistant enough to make slight steering adjustments, and comfortably contoured so my thumbs aren't bloody stumps at the end of a few hours.